fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 On Windows, open the console by pressing `F12` or `ctrl-shift-i` simultaneously.

 Before continuing, find out how to open the developer console on your computer (google if necessary) and remember to <i>always</i> keep it open when developing web applications.
+This example uses Express from Node.js.
+This course will use Node.js and Express to create web servers.
 The console looks like this:
 ![](../../images/0/1e.png)